 However, there was a problem.
 I did not have the exact ingredients that I needed.
 My mother had gone out shopping that morning and picked up several things.
 However the food she bought did not fit the descriptions on the recipe.
 Instead of fresh ginger and garlic cloves, ground ginger and roasted garlic sat on the table.
 What on earth would I do without the right ingredients?

 Often, when things are not exactly the way I want them or think they should be, I want to give up.
 For years, I did not cook, draw, do sports, or tell jokes because I was inferior to my sisters.
 In high school, I even quit French because I did not understand the language quickly.
 My mom reminds me that as a young girl, if my tower of blocks tumbled I would give up out of frustration.
 This need for easy perfection continues in my life still.
 After all, what is the use if it is not perfect?

 However, nothing in this world is truly perfect.
 Even the fastest runner can be beaten eventually by a new world record.
 Michelangelo would be able to point out a flaw in his art.
-Heroes such as Winston Churchill, Mother Theresa, and Mahatma Gandhi committed acts they later regretted.
+Heroes such as Mother Theresa and Mahatma Gandhi committed acts they later regretted.
 Roses in their peak have blemishes, bruises, and petals missing.
 No one is perfect or makes perfect products.